We provide and install Bamboo

 It’s hardwood flooring with the same sound and feel as traditional hardwoods, only much more durable and eco-friendly.
 It is easy to clean, naturally termite resistant, and stands up to heavy traffic beautifully.
 Bamboo ranks higher on the Janka Hardness scale than most hardwoods, while being more moisture and stain resistant.
 With its Tongue & Groove or Floating Construction in either Engineered or Solid options, it can be installed over numerous types of subflooring, including below or above grade concrete.
 Our Bamboo floor manufacturers are selected for their strength, durability and their resistance to insects and moisture, and the material tends to be 10% to 50% less expensive than other hardwoods.

 There aren’t many inconveniences with bamboo floors that any other hardwood material wouldn’t share.
 As for all hardwood floors they tend to be cold to the foot and echo when walking.
-However, if you are looking for a traditional and beautiful looking hardwood material, bamboo floors are definitely made for you.
-We also have a variety of eco-friendly hardwoods, too.
+However, if you are looking for a traditional and beautiful looking hardwood material, bamboo floors are a strong candidate, but we also have a variety of eco-friendly hardwoods, too.

 To see all of those materials and more we suggested you to come to our showroom.
 You can also click on the links below of some of our suppliers.